rocknmod/azure-automation/ansible-workspace/README.md

-This is the new Ansible workspace
+This is the Ansible workspace for AWS.